The right to be forgotten and more about the new GDPR Law in Europe

 New GDPR Law is already in effect – but business has a grace period to comply

 The rules entered into force on 24th May, this year already.
 Companies, governments, and other organizations have time to adapt their processes and procedures until 25th May 2018, after which the rules will be applied by the supervising authorities.

 (If you want in-depth information about how GDPR affects you and your business, get Markedu’s Newsletter to receive an invitation to a free upcoming webinar)

 Who fails to comply with these rules by that time not only risk a heavy fine (administrative fines up to € 20.000.000, or in the case of a business undertaking, up to 4 % of the total worldwide annual turnover of the preceding financial year, whichever is higher) but also negative publicity, loss of credibility and trust.

-However, those who actively embraces the new GDPR law and regulation, will stand out, have a chance for renewed customer intimacy, be associated with ease-of-use for the customer and be able to reduce costs at the same time.
+However, those who actively embrace the new GDPR law and regulation, will stand out, have a chance for renewed customer intimacy, be associated with ease-of-use for the customer and be able to reduce costs at the same time.

 Whilst the authorities will enforce the new rules from 25 May 2018 onwards with fines, individuals can already now rely on the new rules in civil procedures.
 Thus there is an urgent need to act.